TRIQS/dft_tools/doc/guide/conv_elk.rst

   lmirep
    .true.

 Above are the default inputs.
 If both of these flags are set to .false., the projectors will be generated in the complex spherical harmonic basis.
 It is possible to generate the projectors in Elk's irreducible basis by setting cubic to .false., but this is experimental and the TRIQS side of the interface is currently unable to convert the projectors in that basis.

-The output files will ALWAYS output the projectors and so on in the complex spherical harmonic basis.
+.. _Elk_files:

 The rest of the elk.in file can remain unchanged.
 This task calculates the projectors which written into the file(s) WANPROJ_L**_S**_A****.OUT along with the file called PROJ.OUT which specficies some information about the projectors (like atom equivalency, lm indices and so on) needed for reading the files into the TRIQS library.
 The PROJ.OUT file has comments on what the outputs represent.
 Here's a list of all of the input files needed for this part of the TRIQS converter:

 #.
 WANPROJ_L**_S**_A****.OUT - file containing the projectors and band window indices.
 #.
 PROJ.OUT -  specficies some information about the projectors.
    (like atom equivalency, lm indices and so on) needed for reading into the TRIQS library.
 #.
 EIGVAL.OUT - contains the energies and latice vector coordinates for each k-point.
 #.
-EFERMI.OUT - contains the Fermi energy.
-#.
 KPOINTS.OUT - contains the k-point weights and lattice vectors.
 #.
 SYMCRYS.OUT - has the crystal symmetries used for symmetries observables.
 #.
 LATTICE.OUT - has lattice-cartesian basis transformation matrices.
 #.
 GEOMETRY.OUT - file with the lattice positions of every atom of each species.

-As well this, the wannier charge density matrix (in WANCHARGE.OUT) and the Wannier spectral function (in WANSF_L**_S**_A****_0*.OUT) are also calculated.
+Moreover, the wannier charge density matrix (in WANCHARGE.OUT) and the Wannier spectral function (in WANSF_L**_S**_A****_0*.OUT) are calculated.
 These files are not used in the interface.

 As a side note, there are two other tasks which also generate the Wannier projectors.
 Task 804 generates the same outputs as 805 except it doesn't calculate the Wannier charge and spectral function.
-Task 806 outputs the same information as 805, but this can generate the projectors (and other k-dependent variables) on a different ngridk mesh.
+Task 806 outputs the same information as 805, but it generates the projectors (and other k-dependent variables) on a different ngridk mesh.
 These tasks are parallelized with both openmp and mpi.

 The Elk outputs are read into the TRIQS library using the following lines::